MichaelCurrin/docsify-js-tutorial/docs/_coverpage.md

 - :open_file_folder: Use your markdown docs as content
 - :sparkles: No compilation step and no templating syntax to learn
 - :nut_and_bolt: Built on [Docsify-JS](https://docsify.js.org/)
-- :pushpin: The library loads in the browser - so no local depedencies
+- :pushpin: The library loads in the browser - so no local dependencies
 - :cloud: Serve locally and on GitHub Pages or Netlify

 [Getting Started](#docsify-js-tutorial-homepage)